-K) The project proposes to construct a mixed-use project to include 214 multi-family dwelling units and approximately 37,117 square feet of commercial space (retail and office).
+K) The project proposes to construct a mixed-use project with the City Council setting the numeric limit at 200 multi-family residential dwelling units and approximately 37,117 square feet of commercial space (retail and office).
 As described in Finding A, the proposed land uses are allowable under the current Zoning designation of Neighborhood Commercial, with the residential portion requiring Conditional Use Permit approval.
-The residential portion of the project has a density of 36 units per acre.
-This density is consistent with the General Plan designation of High Density

-Residential (HD) which allows 24 to 36 units per acre.
+The residential portion of the project has a density of 34 units per acre.
+This density is consistent with the General Plan designation of High Density Residential (HD) which allows 24 to 36 units per acre.
 The density of the project is consistent with the density requirements of the High Density Residential (HD) designation which allows 24 to 36 units per acre.